Bears–Cardinals rivalry: The Dennis Green Game

 The most memorable game of the rivalry took place on Monday Night Football during the 2006 season.
 The then-undefeated Bears (5–0 heading into the game) trailed the 1–4 Cardinals by 20 points at halftime.
 The Cardinals also held Bears quarterback Rex Grossman at just 14 completions in 37 passing attempts for 144 yards passing while getting six turnovers from the Bears quarterback as Grossman threw four interceptions and fumbled the ball twice and had a quarterback rating of 10.2 at the end of the game.
 However, the Cardinals still didn't win the game.
 At the end of the third quarter, Bears edge rusher Mark Anderson fumbled the ball out of Matt Leinart's hand and was recovered by Mike Brown for a touchdown and the Bears trailed 23–10 heading into the fourth quarter.
-However, Bears cornerback Charles Tillman returned a fumble by Edgerrin James that was forced out by Brian Urlacher 40 yards for a touchdown, and returner Devin Hester gave the Bears the lead with a 83-yard punt return touchdown.
+However, Bears cornerback Charles Tillman returned a fumble by Edgerrin James that was forced out by Brian Urlacher 40 yards for a touchdown, and returner Devin Hester gave the Bears the lead with an 83-yard punt return touchdown.
 However, the Cardinals still had a chance to win.

 Cardinals quarterback Matt Leinart attempted a comeback drive where he drove the Cardinals from their own 38 to the Bears 23 yard line.
-They had a shot to win but kicker Neil Rackers missed a 40 yard field goal with 52 seconds left to secure the Bears comeback victory.
+They had a shot to win but kicker Neil Rackers missed a 40-yard field goal with 52 seconds left to secure the Bears comeback victory.
 The final score was 24–23 Bears.
 After the loss, Cardinals head coach Dennis Green made a memorable post-game rant with the media, screaming "The Bears are what we thought they were.
 They're what we thought they were.
 We played them in preseason—who the hell takes a third game of the preseason like it's bullshit?
 Bullshit!
 We played them in the third game—everybody played three quarters—the Bears are who we thought they were!
 That's why we took the damn field.
 Now if you want to crown them, then crown their ass!
 But they (the Bears) are who we thought they were, and we let them off the hook!"
-The game made NFL Top 10 Meltdowns where it landed at #7 on the list and also made Top 10 Greatest Comebacks landing at #6.
+The game made NFL Top 10 Meltdowns where it landed at No. 7 on the list and also made Top 10 Greatest Comebacks landing at No. 6.